DFXswiss/services/e2e-stack/README.md

 Fixtures cover common setup needs such as signature login, email login, and database queries.
 For the authoritative, up-to-date list of fixtures (names, signatures, import paths), see `e2e-stack/specs/fixtures/` — that directory is the source of truth and may grow as the harness matures.

+The tests container starts a `socat`-based TCP forwarder on `127.0.0.1:3000` (override listen port with `E2E_LOOPBACK_PORT`, upstream with `E2E_API_URL`) that relays to the real API service.
+Under `Environment.LOC` the API builds some URLs (notably KYC-step endpoints) as `http://localhost:3000/...` because it assumes frontend and API share a host; without the forwarder, the browser inside the Playwright container would hit itself and fail with `net::ERR_CONNECTION_REFUSED`.

 ## Relation to the existing suite under `e2e/`

 The suite under `e2e/` is visual-regression testing (screenshot baselines).
 It deliberately does not run in CI, because baselines are platform- and font-dependent.